 What began from a place of feeling burnout and being overwhelmed in my WorkLife, took me on an unexpected path to not only overcoming my challenges but also coming through with a strong sense of knowing that my experience could help other people’s WorkLife well-being.
 This has led me to develop my weekend project of tidying into a side-hustle.
 I’ll share more about that in my talk later today: How A Side Hustle Can Super Charge Your Skill Set and Effectively Future Proof Your WorkLife.
 Thank You.

-Next week Saoirse will tell her story of How A Side Hustle Can Super Charge Your Skill Set and Future Proof Your WorkLife.
+Next time Saoirse will tell her story of How A Side Hustle Can Super Charge Your Skill Set and Future Proof Your WorkLife.

-Today’s Book of the Blog is: The Life-Changing Magic of Tidying, by Marie Kondo
+Today’s featured book is: The Life-Changing Magic of Tidying, by Marie Kondo

-The intention of this blog is to inspire you through people’s stories of their WorkLife experiences.
-Through these stories you will learn about people’s dreams and ambitions, along with the challenges, obstacles and successes they encountered along the road of their WorkLife journey.
+The intention of the stories I share is to inspire you through people’s stories of their WorkLife experiences.
+Through these stories, you will learn about people’s dreams and ambitions, along with the challenges, obstacles, failures and successes they encountered along the road of their WorkLife journey.
 And how they used the power of book wisdom to help them find the inspiration and guidance to navigate their path to live their WorkLife with passion, purpose and pride.

 My hope is that these book wisdom stories will help you throughout the chapters of your WorkLife Story.